Dhiliban-R/Dhiliban-R/README.md

 ### 👋 About Me

 Hello!
-I’m **Dhilipan Raja**, a passionate student actively seeking professional opportunities.
+I’m **Dhiliban Raja**, a passionate student actively seeking professional opportunities.
 I love diving into technology and solving real-world problems, with a focus on **AI** and **Open Source** collaboration.

 - 🌱 Currently learning, building, and contributing wherever I can
 - 💻 Java, React.js, JavaScript enthusiast